Jonathan Taylor Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 Matchup vs. Jacksonville

-- In his three career matchups against them, Taylor has averaged 130.3 rushing yards against the Jaguars, 16.8 more than his over/under in Sunday's game.
+- Taylor averaged 130.3 rushing yards per game over his three career matchups against the Jaguars, 15.8 more yards than his over/under in Sunday's game.

 - Taylor, in three matchups versus the Jaguars, has run for a TD twice (including multiple scores in one game).

-- Allowing 127.1 rushing yards per game, the Jaguars have the 25th-ranked run defense in the league.

-- This year the Jaguars have given up 22 rushing TDs.
-They are ranked 30th in the NFL in that category.
+- The Jaguars have given up 22 rushing touchdowns, 30th in the league.

 Recent Performances

-- Last week against the Raiders, Taylor picked up 108 yards on 20 carries (averaging 5.4 yards per carry) while scoring one touchdown.
+- Taylor put together a 108-yard rushing performance in last week's matchup with the Raiders, carrying the ball 20 times (averaging 5.4 yards per attempt) while scoring one touchdown.

-- Over his last three outings, Taylor has rushed for 386 yards (128.7 per game) on 76 carries with two touchdowns.
+- During his last three games, Taylor has 386 rushing yards on 76 carries (128.7 yards per game), with two touchdowns.

 Taylor's Indianapolis Teammates